“Give it Over to the Road”: Turning 37, Looking Back and Accepting Life

 Today I am alive at 37 and while I’m not sure why (or certainly how), I am sure I will respond with regard.
 Today I will get up, I’ll thank God for another day that I do not deserve, and I will live a life worth living.
 Today I will learn to live with myself.
 At 37 years old, though the mask of apathy falls upon me from time to time, I have learned to feel again.
 It is damn hard, but it is damn worth it.
 And so are you.

 Brandon Young is the Director of Development for Team Red, White and Blue, www.teamrwb.org.
-This article first appeared in The Havok Journal on 21 March, 2016.
+This first appeared in The Havok Journal March 21, 2016.